Management Structure

 Nomination & Remuneration Advisory Committee

 • As an advisory body to the Board, the Committee discusses the following matters from an objective and fair perspective, and report to the Board of Directors.
-The matters that are discussed and reported on include the nomination and remuneration of directors, executive officers, Audit & Supervisory Board Members, and succession plan regarding the President & Chief Executive Officer.
+The matters that are discussed and reported on include the appointment/dismissal policy for Executive Directors, Executive Officers and Audit & Supervisory Board members, the proposed candidates for each position, the remuneration plan and level, the amount of remuneration and the succession plan for those responsible for the management of the Company.

 • The Nomination and Remuneration Advisory Committee shall, based on the delegation of the Board of Directors, determine the evaluation indices and targets for the individual performance evaluation, the evaluation results in accordance with the degree of achievement of those indices and targets, and the individual payment rates for the individual performance evaluation with respect to bonuses for the Company's directors (excluding non-executive directors) and executive officers.